 Yes.
-We have a comfortable Peugeot tepee in which we are insured to take small groups of up to 8 people for tours up to 12 days in length.
+We have a comfortable Peugeot tepee and a new Ford Torneo in which we are insured to take small groups of up to 8 people for tours up to 12 days in length.
 We like to keep our tour groups small to provide an exclusive and personal service with a relaxed, friendly and informal feel.
-Archie and Mark both have a vast knowledge of Scotland, are passionate about their country and have numerous local contacts.
+Our guides are knowledgeable, friendly and are passionate about their country and we have numerous local contacts.
 We will assist with your itinerary planning depending on your interests and requirements and can be flexible to suit you.

 Can the example itineraries on our website be changed?